donc91/coding-test-php/README.md

 ```
 Access to applicatoin at http://localhost:34251

-Login with list of accounts bellow:
+Login with the list of accounts below:

 test1@email.com / 12345678a

 test2@email.com / 12345678a

 test3@email.com / 12345678a

 ### Article Management

 TODO: pls summarize how to check "Article Management" behavior

-After login, user has been redirect to list article, then user can view, edit, delete, like article
+After login, user is redirected to list articles, then the user can view, edit, delete, like an article

 ### Like Feature